 Any area of the body that has a good blood supply, if kept clean, will eventually heal, but this can take a long time and provide a poor result.
 It does work well in selected small areas on the face, such as the inner canthus, as the scars contract and can look inconspicuous when compared to a graft or flap.

 Skin grafts can be either split grafts or full-thickness grafts.
 There are advantages and disadvantages to each.
 Split grafts take only the top layer of the skin using a dermatome and the area that the graft is harvested from will heal and can be used again.
 This allows coverage of large areas, such as in burn injuries, but the scars are poor and the grafts contract.
 The skin can be meshed to allow it to cover larger areas and to conform to irregular surfaces.
-In contrast, full thickness grafts involve excision of a patch of skin from an inconspicuous area that can be closed directly.
-Common site to use are behind the ear and the groin crease.
-These provide small, good quality patches that can be used on the face and they provide a better skin and colour match but are limited in the size and availability.
+In contrast, full-thickness grafts involve the excision of a patch of skin from an inconspicuous area that can be closed directly.
+Common sites to use include behind the ear and the groin crease.
+These provide small, good quality patches that can be used on the face and they provide a better skin and colour match but are limited in size and availability.

 Local flaps are a source of endless fascination and creativity.
 Predominantly they are used on the face to reconstruct after skin cancer excisions.
 They utilise skin laxity in one area to allow reconstruction of another adjacent region.
 The key is to design them well and to preserve bloody supply at all times.
 Common local flaps are the rhomboid flap and the V-Y advancement flap.
 Some very large flaps can be raised on the face and if the closure is hidden well around the nasolabial folds and behind the ear they can look natural and provide a great cosmetic reconstruction.